All Florida Evictions Are NOT Banned Through June 30, 2021

 This eviction blog focuses on Florida residential landlord/ tenant law.
 Florida Statute 83.43 states that a “Rental Agreement” means any written agreement, including amendments or addenda, or oral agreement for a duration of less than 1 year, providing for use and occupancy of premises.

 To see other important definitions that are defined in Florida’s residential eviction statute, see Florida Statute 83.43.

 Florida Tenancy With A Specific Term

-So what happens when the Rental Agreement is about to end?
+So what happens when the residential rental agreement is about to end?
 A Notice of Non-renewal is a document drafted by a landlord or by a tenant giving the other party sufficient notice that the current rental agreement will not be renewed for another term.
-It is important to look at your rental agreement to see how much notice must be given to the other party if it is decided there will be no new term.
+It is important to look at your rental agreement to see how much notice must be given to the other party if it is decided there will be no new lease term.

 Pursuant to Florida Statute 83.575, the rental agreement may not require more than 60 days’ notice from either the tenant or landlord regarding non-renewal.

 Additionally, the rental agreement may provide that if a tenant fails to give the required notice before vacating, the tenant may be liable for liquidated damages if the landlord provides written notice to the tenant specifying the tenant’s obligations under the notification provisions of the rental agreement.
 If the tenant remains on the property the permission of the landlord after the rental agreement has ended and fails to give notice, the tenant is liable for an additional 1 month’s rent.

 On the other hand, if the tenancy is without a specific term, the tenancy may be terminated by either party giving written notice in the following time frame:

 - year to year tenancy is by giving not less than 60 days’ notice;